Skip to content

 Convergence test

-Just as we have to check the convergence of the total energy against the PW cutoff, we have to check the convergence of atomic forces against the PW cutoff too.
-Let's do this in the next task.
+Just as we have to check the convergence of the total energy against the PW cutoff, we have to check the convergence of the atomic forces against the PW cutoff too.
+This will be quite time costly so we will not be doing that today.
+We will instead just show you the convergence curve for the methane molecule below.

 Optimisation of molecular geometry